-The Stat-Ease Academy offers e-learning content on a variety of topics.
+Enroll in the Stat-Ease Academy e-learning courses for on-demand training!
 Learn basic statistics and how to use DOE at your convenience.
 No traveling necessary!
 Courses are available free of charge.

 After completing the registration process, you will receive an email providing instructions to access the Stat-Ease Academy.
 Registration to each course provides you with access to the online content for 60 days.